 Direct mail has declined dramatically with the rise of digital marketing methods.
 More than 93 billion pieces of direct mail were sent across North America in 2008.
 By 2014, only 77.9 billion pieces were transmitted across the continent.
-While online marketing dominates promotional methods, the many benefits of direct mail should lead to modest increases through 2020.
+While online marketing dominates promotional methods, the many benefits of direct mail should lead to modest increases through the years to come.
 However, you don’t have to abandon your digital mail campaigns for modern marketing techniques; you simply need to improve them.

 Email campaigns sent to incorrect email addresses bounce.
 When you call an incorrect phone number, you’re told the number has been disconnected or taken over by another household.
 However, when you have the wrong postal address, you’re unlikely to know the address is incorrect.
 Ensuring your direct mail reaches your customers is crucial for maximizing your response rate.